Aad van den Hoek: Biography

-In 1972 he finished third in the 100 km team time trial at the Munich Olympics, but tested positive for Coramine, a drug allowed by the Union Cycliste Internationale but not the IOC.
-The Dutch team was disqualified.
+In 1972 he finished third in the 100 km team time trial at the Munich Olympics.
+25 Kilometers in the race, the Dutch had a lead of six seconds.
+After 40 km, a spoke snapped in Van den Hoek's back wheel, and Hennie Kuiper, Cees Priem and Fedor den Hertog went on without him.
+At the finish line they were only a minute and ten seconds behind.
+After the race Van den Hoek tested positive for Coramine, a drug allowed by the Union Cycliste Internationale but not the IOC.
+The whole Dutch team was disqualified.